Architectural Photography with the Alpa 12 SWA with 38mm Super-Angulon XL

 The Alpa 12 SWA features extensive lens shift, viewfinder with spirit level and rectilinear etchings, and smooth shutter release.
 The camera should therefore be ideal for architectural photography requiring major perspective control, even when use of a tripod is not feasible.
-To test this expectation, the images on this page were photographed hand-held with an Alpa 12 SWA with Schneider 38mm Super-Angulon XL Lens.
-The requisite Center Filter IIa, requiring 2 f-stop exposure compensation, was used for all images.
+In fulfillment of this expectation, the images on this page were photographed hand-held with an Alpa 12 SWA with Schneider 38mm Super-Angulon XL lens.
+The requisite Center Filter IIa, requiring 2.5-3 f-stop exposure compensation, was used for all images.

 An asterisk (*) by the shutter speed indicates the camera was rested on a stationary surface or against window glass.
-Images have not been digitally compressed (i.e., perspective control was achieved solely through the camera).
+Vertical perspective control was achieved solely through the camera.
 Images have not been digitally retouched except where as noted.

 click to view image Construction craft fair at National Building Museum.